 After you have crafted your perfect job description using our templates, it is time to put them to work.

 This is where Fountain comes in.
-Use our software to post your job vacancies to more than 80 free job boards.
+Use our modern hiring software to post your job vacancies to more than 80 free job boards.

 Our modern, mobile-first hiring software continues to provide your company and the candidate with the best hiring experience.
-Our software facilitates fast and effective communication, interview scheduling, the automation of manual tasks, and integration with other services for a complete end-to-end recruitment process.
+Our software facilitates fast and effective communication, interview scheduling, the automation of manual tasks, and integration with other services for a complete full cycle recruitment process.